 Historically we have primarily sought revenue growth through sales of healthcare information technology systems and related services to existing and new customers within our historic target market.
-Our strategy has produced consistent revenue growth over the long-term, as reflected in five- and ten-year compounded annual growth rates in revenues of approximately 9.9% and 9.5%, respectively, as of the end of our most recently completed fiscal year.
+Despite the contraction in overall revenues during the first nine months of 2015, our strategy has produced consistent revenue growth over the long-term, as reflected in five- and ten-year compounded annual growth rates in revenues of approximately 9.9% and 9.5%, respectively, as of the end of our most recently completed fiscal year.
 Selling new and additional products and services to our existing customer base is an important part of CPSI's future revenue growth.
 We believe that as our customer base grows, the demand for additional products and services, including business management, consulting and managed IT services, will also continue to grow, supporting further increases in recurring revenues.
 We also expect to drive revenue growth from new product development that we may generate from our research and development activities.

 In addition to revenue growth, our business model is focused on earnings growth.
 Once a hospital has installed our system, we continue to provide support and maintenance services to the customer on an ongoing basis.
 These services are typically provided by the same personnel who perform our system installations but at a reduced cost to us, and therefore at an increased gross margin.
 We also look to increase margins through cost containment measures where appropriate.
+For example, during 2015 we have allowed natural workforce attrition to run its course within our system implementation employee base, selectively attempting to retain or replace only those positions considered by management to be critical to our continuing needs.
+Additionally, during the third quarter of 2015 we instituted a one-time, voluntary severance program offering those employees meeting certain predetermined criteria severance packages involving continuing periodic cash payments and healthcare benefits for varying periods, depending upon the individual's years of service with the Company.
+Lastly, we have instituted several changes related to our employee benefits offerings, including a spousal carve-out for healthcare benefits that will take effect on January 1, 2016.

 In January 2013, we announced the formation of TruBridge, a wholly-owned subsidiary of CPSI.
 TruBridge provides the business management, consulting and managed IT services that historically had been provided by CPSI, with the expectation of expanding both our service offerings and our footprint in this particular marketplace in the future.
-We expect this strategic initiative to allow us to more fully take advantage of the market opportunities in providing such services by facilitating the expansion of our target market to include the entire rural and community hospital market, no longer limiting the market for our services to hospitals where CPSI already serves as the primary IT vendor.
+This strategic initiative has allowed and is expected to continue to allow us to more fully take advantage of the market opportunities in providing such services by facilitating the expansion of our target market to include the entire rural and community hospital market, and not limiting the market for our services to hospitals where CPSI already serves as the primary IT vendor.